GrowingInTech/recommend-resources/content/about.md

----
-title: About
-draft: false
-summary: During my time working for Junjun, he would always have some recommended article or reading.
-A lot of the content was relevant for both technical, leadership, managerial, and personal growth.
----

 # Why create this resource?
 During my time working for Junjun, he would always have some recommended article or reading.
 A lot of the content was relevant for both technical, leadership, managerial, and personal